Kitchen Facades: Best Materials for Your Cabinets

 Here is what to keep in mind when deciding on the color of your kitchen cabinets and the overall color of the room.

-• The lighting: Natural lighting may change the color of your chosen facade to something you did not anticipate.
+- Lighting: Natural lighting may change the color of your chosen facade to something you did not anticipate.
 Likewise, if natural lighting isn't an issue, other lighting choices come into play.

-• Lighter color choices: It works great in creating the optical illusion of more space but may also show more dirt - choose wisely.
+- Lighter color choices: It works great in creating the optical illusion of more space but may also show more dirt - choose wisely.

-• Color contrasts: Contrasting colors are a great way to get the best of both worlds.
+- Color contrasts: Contrasting colors are a great way to get the best of both worlds.
 For example, a monochromatic kitchen is always a winner and red - which psychologically evokes hunger, is excellent when paired with metallics and blacks.

-• Aggressive Choices: Choosing a bold or aggressive color that is too bright may be extremely off-putting and not allow you to relax and enjoy your kitchen.
+- Aggressive choices: Choosing a bold or aggressive color that is too bright may be extremely off-putting and not allow you to relax and enjoy your kitchen.

 Conclusion